 - possibly up to $5,000 in fines3

-Courts may hold a separate hearing after a defendant is convicted of coercion to determine whether the coercion was sexually-motivated.
-During this hearing, the D.A. has the burden to prove beyond a reasonable doubt that the defendant’s motivation was sexual.
-If the court finds that the coercion was sexually-motivated, the judge will impose a harsher sentence.4
+Courts may hold a separate hearing after you are convicted of coercion to determine whether the coercion was sexually motivated.
+During this hearing, the D.A. has the burden to prove beyond a reasonable doubt that your motivation was sexual.
+If the court finds that the coercion was sexually motivated, the judge will impose a harsher sentence.4

-Note that courts may not hold these hearings unless the D.A. gives the defendant notice at least 72 hours before the trial.
-If the D.A. fails to properly serve the defendant with notice, the final sentence will not reflect whether the coercion was sexually-motivated.
+Note that courts may not hold these hearings unless the D.A. gives you notice at least 72 hours before the trial.
+If the D.A. fails to properly serve you with notice, the final sentence will not reflect whether the coercion was sexually motivated.
 Learn more about Nevada sex crimes.

 3. Defenses